2 Diagnostic horizons and other differentiae

 Fibric soil material (Of horizon) consists mainly of well preserved plant remains that are readily identifiable in terms of botanical origin.
 The fibre content after rubbing is at least 75% by volume.

-Mesic soil material (Om horizon) consists mainly of partially decomposed plant remains (semi-fibrous peat or hemic soil material) and does not meet the requirements of either fibric soil material or humified soil material.
+Mesic soil material (Om horizon) consists mainly of partially decomposed plant remains and does not meet the requirements of either fibric soil material or humified soil material.
+This material correlates with hemic soil material in other soil classification systems.

-Humified soil material (Oh horizon) consists of strongly decomposed organic material (humified peat or sapric soil material) with few or no identifiable plant remains other than resistant woody fragments > 20 mm that cannot be reduced to fibres by crushing and shredding between the fingers.
+Humified soil material (Oh horizon) consists of strongly decomposed organic matter with few or no identifiable plant remains other than resistant woody fragments > 20 mm that cannot be reduced to fibres by crushing and shredding between the fingers.
 The fibre content is less than 15% after rubbing.
+This material correlates with sapric soil material defined in other soil classification systems.

 Ortstein-Pan